locationtech/geogig/docs/_sources/repo/partialcloning.txt

 	720b29a382486b573b6529acbb8d80bb7c6ab378 Added Roads3
 	86a90f34f9809f3e06a2398c97f9b6556be7f489 Added Roads2
 	58dc80ae8c2656e4affba30ccbb89d526743c3d8 Added Roads1

-Althought the depth of the clone is just 3, you can, however, see more that 3 commits.
+Although the depth of the clone is just 3, you can, however, see more that 3 commits.
 That is because the two last commits are not actually part of the shallow clone of the ``master`` branch, but part of the cloned ``branch1`` branch.

 Working with a shallow clone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~